Michael Healy-Rae: National politics

 Healy-Rae was elected for the Kerry South constituency at the 2011 general election, when his father Jackie retired from national politics.
 He, like fellow Independents Michael Lowry and Noel Grealish, were not members of the Technical group in the 31st Dáil.
 He missed two-thirds of votes in his first Dáil term, despite being signed in for his expenses on each day a vote was taken.

 Healy-Rae was appointed to the board of the Citizens' Information Board in April 2009.
 He was asked twice to resign his position from the board because of a conflict of interest between his subsequent membership of the Dáil and his membership of a body advising the Minister for Social Protection.
 After he refused to resign, the Minister dismissed him in July 2011.

 On 9 December 2011, having earlier participated in a debate on social welfare, he took ill at Leinster House and was advised to leave the Dáil chamber.
 Health minister James Reilly, a medical doctor, tended to him outside the chamber, he was brought from Leinster House on a stretcher, placed in an ambulance and rushed to St. James's Hospital.

-His political platform includes opposition to tighter controls on drinking and driving.
-His father and brother have also expressed similar views on such legislation.
-In January 2012, Healy-Rae proposed changing Ireland's number plate system so that the supposedly unlucky number 13 would be dropped for the year 2013 to save the Irish car industry.

 Healy-Rae has raised The Hum in Dáil Éireann after witnessing it himself while meeting some of his constituents who were "nearly gone out of their minds" with it.
 The official response he received, was described by Healy-Rae as "away with the fairies gobbledygook."

 He topped the poll in Kerry at the 2016 general election; his brother Danny was elected alongside him.
 This was the first time that two siblings from the same constituency were elected to the Dáil.
 A short while later, on the evening of 20 March 2016, Michael Healy-Rae experienced being unintentionally "tossed around by a cow" who was after calving in a shed at his farm near Kilgarvan.
 He was taken to hospital with his injuries.

 At the general election in February 2020, he topped the poll again, and was re-elected on the first count.